-The ASC mission is the work towards sustainable farming and social responsibility by utilizing efficient methods to create value in the entire feed to food value chain.
-The ASC standards cover parameters such as environment, ethical considerations, animal welfare, and economic conditions.
+The ASC mission is to transform aquaculture towards environmental sustainability and social responsibility using efficient methods to create value in the entire feed to food value chain.
+The ASC standards cover principles such as preservation of natural habitats, local biodiversity, ecosystems, wild population, and water resources, responsible use of feed and other resources, improved fish health and controlled and responsible use of antibiotics and chemicals, and social responsibility.
 It further covers all production types; recirculating aquaculture systems (RAS) and flow-through systems.
 Each species of fish has its own standard.

 ASC and Aller Aqua

-Fish feed produced at Aller Aqua is approved in terms of paragraph 5 in the ASC Freshwater Trout standard.
-It is also possible to be approved in terms of paragraph 4 in the ASC Salmon standard.
-These paragraphs concern environmentally efficient utilization of resources, including:
+Fish feed produced at Aller Aqua is compliant with principle 5 in the ASC Freshwater Trout standard.
+It is also possible to be compliant with principle 4 in the ASC Salmon standard.
+These principles concern environmentally efficient and responsible utilization of resources, including:

 - Traceability and transparency of raw materials in feed